reigenatk/vuln-driver/README.md

 # Inspiration
 Following [this tutorial](https://github.com/stong/CVE-2020-15368), this is my attempt at learning how to exploit a vulnerable windows driver.
 A **driver** is kind of like a mediator between user programs and the kernel.
-User programs make *IRPs*, or I/O request packets (also called ioctls on Linux) to drivers, which then go out and do that request.
+User programs make **IRPs**, or I/O request packets (also called ioctls on Linux) to drivers, which then go out and do that request.
 The only difference is, drivers have access to *kernel mode routines*, available to use in the <wdm.h> header by Microsoft.
-This grants drivers a lot of power in what they can do, allowing us to interact
+This grants drivers a lot of power in what they can do, allowing us to interact directly with kernel objects. **This means it is very easy to bluescreen your computer if you make any mistake**!

 ## To run this exploit: